AstroTati/AstroTati/README.md

 ## Howdy, I'm Tatiana 🌌

-I have more than 7 years of experience in applied science, where most of my coding expertise comes from.
-I worked and studied in Argentina (Astronomy M.Sc.), the USA (Physics Ph.D.), and Germany (Astrophysics P.D.), which enriched both my technical and soft skills.
+I build data pipelines.
+For more than five years I did this in physics research before I called it "data engineering." \
-\
+I wrote Python code that turned raw, messy data into results other people could trust and use.
+Now I use the same skills with modern tools: Azure Databricks, Spark, GCP, SQL Server, among others. \
-\
+I design the systems that move data from raw input to something a business can act on, and I check that data quality at every step, not just the end.

-Exploring my interests and curiosity, I discovered a new passion and I am now changing careers, from research to data engineering.
+I am changing careers and looking for new exciting opportunities in Europe and America.
 Welcome to my journey!

 ---

 ### Outside of working and learning, I'm...
-📖 **Currently reading**: Las Esferas Invisibles - Diego Muzzio, Ubik - Phillip K. Dick.
+📖 **Currently reading**: Las Esferas Invisibles - Diego Muzzio; Ubik - Phillip K. Dick.
 \
-📺 **Currently watching**: House of the Dragon, Star Trek: Deep Space 9.
+📺 **Currently watching**: House of the Dragon; Star Trek: Deep Space 9.
 \
 🎧 **Currently listening**: [Te miro para ver si me ves mirarte](https://www.youtube.com/watch?v=E5h-FVEryo8) (Surfistas del Sistema), [Spring girl](https://www.youtube.com/watch?v=bSC8ZrsS91E) (Adam Ten, Maori).